 Each assignment will be due three days after the corresponding online meeting (deadline is on each Monday starting with the 21st of January, 5:30 PM EST/11:30 PM CET).
 Exact dates are indicated in the syllabus and on the Canvas page.
 Extensions will be granted sparingly and are at the instructor's discretion.

 Each student can obtain a maximum of 3 points each week for participation (one point for submitting questions, one point for attendance and one point for active participation/engagement).
-The student will receive the full score if he or she obtains a total of at least 6 points after the 4 weeks.
+The student will receive the full score if he or she obtains a total of at least 9 points after the 6 weeks with online meetings.